PaoloReyes/AVRunner/README.md

 ```
 ![make][make_image]

-Once you have all the tools installed, simply download the avrunner folder in this repo and put it inside the `C:\Program Files (x86)\AVR` directory, copy the path *"C:\Program Files (x86)\AVR\avrunner"* and add it to the windows path system variable just as the previous programs and you will be ready.
+Once you have all the tools installed, simply download the avrunner folder in this repo and put it inside the `C:\Program Files (x86)\AVR` directory, copy the path `C:\Program Files (x86)\AVR\avrunner` and add it to the windows path system variable just as the previous programs and you will be ready.

 ## Usage
 Create a directory with your projects name, open a terminal in that folder and run the following command: